sawatkins/tf2dl-servers/README.md

-# upfast-tf2
+# upfast-tf

 https://upfast.tf

-Scripts, Terraform module, Ansible playbook, and API server for the upfast.tf server hosting website.
+Web platform to host and monitor dedicated video game (Team Fortress 2) servers

+Uses Terraform and Ansible to provision and configure servers on AWS EC2.
+Monitoring for servers with custon scripts/APIs.

 See website for upfast.tf at https://github.com/sawatkins/upfast-tf2-web